 What is Nanakusa Gayu?

-Nanakusa gayu, literally translates to “seven herbs rice porridge”, is a type of okayu or rice porridge that consists of seven (七 nana) herbs (草 kusa).
-We sometimes say haru no nanakusa (春の七草), which means spring seven herbs, because young herbs that are available during this time of year are more tender and fragrant.
+Nanakusa gayu (seven herb rice porridge) is a type of okayu, or rice porridge, made with seven herbs (七 nana 草 kusa).
+We sometimes call it haru no nanakusa (春の七草), which means “spring‘s seven herbs,” because the young herbs that are available during this time of year are more tender and fragrant.

-The custom of eating hot rice porridge on the 7th day of the Japanese New Year has its root in Chinese belief and can be traced back to ancient times in Japan.
-Based on the Chinese legend, January 7th is also known as Jinjitsu 人日, one of the 5 seasonal festivals (節句), which we celebrate everyone’s birthday as it is the day humans were born.
+The custom of eating hot rice porridge on the 7th day of the Japanese New Year has its roots in Chinese belief and traces back to ancient times in Japan.
+Based on the Chinese legend, January 7th is also known as Jinjitsu (人日), one of the 5 seasonal festivals (節句), during which we celebrate everyone’s birthday as it is considered the day humans were born.

-In Japan, we usually eat a plain bowl of okayu when we’re feeling under the weather because it is light, comforting, and easy for the stomach.
-It is a suitable meal to heal any heavy feelings or sicknesses.
+In Japan, we usually eat a plain bowl of okayu when we’re feeling under the weather because it is light, comforting, and easy on the stomach.
+It heals any heavy feelings or sicknesses.
 As we wrap up the New Year festivities, it makes sense to eat nanakusa gayu.
-Since there is little green during this season, the young herbs incorporated into the porridge bring color to the table and represent renewal for the new year.
+Since there is little green during the winter, the porridge’s young herbs bring color to the table and represent renewal for the new year.

 Here are the seven herbs used in nanakusa gayu: